 It may surprise you how many substances found in and around your home can be dangerous to your pet.

-- in the garbage: fatty off cuts causing pancreatitis; off chicken containing E coli & Salmonella; cooked bones causng obstruction; even coffee grounds (caffeine causes increased heart rate, hyperactivity, shaking or seizures)
+- In the garbage: fatty off cuts causing pancreatitis; off chicken containing E coli & Salmonella; cooked bones causing obstruction; even coffee grounds (caffeine causes increased heart rate, hyperactivity, shaking or seizures).

-- foods: grapes or sultanas cause cause kidney failure & possibly death in pets; chocolate; yeast dough; avocado; alcohol; tea; macademia nuts; onions; salt; fatty foods; foods containing the sweetener xylitol eg peanut butter, chewing gum
+- Foods: grapes or sultanas cause cause kidney failure & possibly death in pets; chocolate; yeast dough; avocado; alcohol; tea; macadamia nuts; onions; salt; fatty foods; foods containing the sweetener xylitol eg peanut butter, chewing gum.

 Bedroom / Living Room